Voting in House of Representatives elections

 What should I do if I haven't received my voting pass or have lost it?

-You will receive your voting pass in the mail no later than Wednesday 8 November.
+You will receive your voting pass in the mail no later than Wednesday 15 October.
+Did you lose your voting pass or didn't receive one?

 How are the votes counted?

-The votes will be counted on Wednesday 22 November after 9 p.m. and on Thursday 23 November.
+The votes will be counted on Wednesday 29 October 9:00 PM and on Thursday 30 October.
 This means that the ballot boxes are opened and that the counters keep track of each valid, invalid, and blank vote.
 Of course, the counters also look at how many votes have been cast by proxy.
-All this information for each polling station is registered in an official record, the so-called proces-verbaal, which is then submitted at the main polling station: Van Zantenhal in Nieuw-Vennep.
+All this information for each polling station is registered in an official record, the so-called 'proces-verbaal', which is then submitted at the main polling station: Van Zantenhal in Nieuw-Vennep.

 The vote counting is public.
 This means that you can notify a polling station that you would want to watch the counting.
 You can then come in and watch.